 - Again, click File > Extension Manager.
 Then, search for Beautify (not beautify.io), and then click Install.

-- At this point Brackets should show you all of the files and folders that are inside of the mysite folder.
-In particular you should see hello.html and index.html.
+- At this point you should see both hello.html and index.html.

 - Open the index.html file Start entering a link (just after the <body> tag) as in